-In addition, the Council identified the need to draw together the management and maintenance issues relating to all green spaces in the Borough through the creation of the Green Spaces Strategy, which covers the period 2009-2019 and the Green Infrastructure Strategy 2015-2030.
+In addition, the Council recognised the importantce of all management and maintenance issues relating to green spaces in the Borough through the creation of the Green Infrastructure Strategy 2015-2030.

 Bramcote Hills Park is a very valuable asset to both the local amenity and visitors to the area.
 The management plan takes a medium term strategic view of the site and outlines how the park can contribute to both social and environmental issues.